 What are some examples?

 McCarthy explains, “ESG investors will look at what those companies are doing to attract those employees, to retain them, to increase diversity among the employees.”
-The key is that this isn’t just important because it provides more opportunities to those who are frequently shut out off the job market, but it also determines a company’s success and worth.
+The key is that this isn’t just important because it provides more opportunities to those who are frequently not considered in the job market, but it also determines a company’s success and worth.
 “If a company is working hard to expand its hiring and promotion pools to include diverse candidates, they can access a much broader talent pool, and secure more skilled employees, than competitors,” McCarthy says.
 More diversity and inclusion efforts will lead to better talent, which is a great reason to invest in a company.

 We can get another clear example when turning to the environmental pillar of ESG.
 As our society modernizes and more companies are aiming to be net zero — or reach carbon neutrality — climate change regulations are also being put in place.
 “That's something that traditional investors aren't looking at,” McCarthy explains, “but ESG investors are looking at that and saying, ‘Alright, here's two companies that compete, and one of them has much higher emissions.’
 As climate change regulations come into place, the higher emitting companies are going to face huge costs and penalties, so ESG investors are viewing those emissions as a risk.”

 Therefore, companies who are carbon neutral are not just helping save our planet, but can also be less risky investments than their non-carbon neutral competitors.